-The decoupling capacitors were added across each IC for stability and noise reduction.
+Please note that decoupling capacitors were added across each IC for stability and noise reduction.
 LEDs visually indicate when the hex inverters (74LS04-1/74LS04-2) are in opposing polarity.
 Photos demonstrating this functionality are within this section.
 PCB trace layers are shown in the photo below.